ShredSecurity/protocol-deployment-checklist/README.md

     - [3.2 Functional Smoke Tests](#32-functional-smoke-tests)
     - [3.3 Monitoring, Alerting & Observability Setup](#33-monitoring-alerting--observability-setup)
     - [3.4 Emergency Procedures & Incident Response](#34-emergency-procedures--incident-response)

+## Introduction

+This checklist defines a baseline standard for deploying smart contract protocols to mainnet and other live networks.

+It is intended to be used by protocol engineering teams during deployment and by auditors to verify that deployment, upgradeability, role configuration, and operational safeguards are correctly implemented prior to launch.

+## How to use this checklist (Normative Rules)

+- **Required?** → mark **Yes / No / N/A**
+- N/A is permitted **only when** the condition in “**Applies When**” is not satisfied and must be justified in the Evidence/Note column.
+- Each checklist item includes a Severity level that defines its impact on launch readiness.
+- All resolved items should include **verifiable evidence** (transaction hash, explorer link, commit hash, or documentation reference).

+### Severity Definition

+- **BLOCKER**
+A requirement that **must be satisfied before deployment to a live network**.
+Any unresolved BLOCKER **prevents launch** and requires remediation or an explicit decision to delay deployment.
+- **WARNING**
+A requirement that **does not strictly block deployment**, but represents a **material security, operational, or reliability risk** if unmet.
+WARNING items may proceed to launch **only if the risk is explicitly acknowledged, documented, and accepted** by the protocol’s responsible authority (e.g., multisig, DAO, or security lead).
+- INFO
+A **best-practice or observability recommendation** that improves safety, transparency, or operational maturity but **does not impact launch eligibility**.
+INFO items should be addressed where practical and tracked for future improvements.

 ## 1. Pre-deployment (design & review)